Dylanve151/docker-scheduledwol/README.md

 docker run --name="Scheduled-WOL" --restart="always" --volume="/etc/localtime:/etc/localtime:ro" --network="host"  dylanve115/scheduledwol
 ```
 ## Environment variables:
+### Required:
-required BROADCAST_IP = Broadcast ip of your network. (usually ends with 255 for Example: "192.168.1.255").
+BROADCAST_IP = Broadcast ip of your network. (usually ends with 255 for Example: "192.168.1.255").

-required MAC_ADDRESS = Mac address of PC you want to wake up (Format: "00:00:00:00:00:00").
+MAC_ADDRESS = Mac address of PC you want to wake up (Format: "00:00:00:00:00:00").

-required CRONTIME = Set the time in CRONTAB to schedule the wakeup script.
+CRONTIME = Set the time in CRONTAB to schedule the wakeup script.
 (Example: "0 12 * * *" starts wakeup script everyday on 12:00).

+### Optional
-optional TRIGGER_IP = Set a IP to trigger when it this IP comes online while wakeup script is active (I used my phone ipaddres for Example: "192.168.1.150").
+TRIGGER_IP = Set a IP to trigger when it this IP comes online while wakeup script is active (I used my phone ipaddres for Example: "192.168.1.150").

 ## Example of CRONTIME definition:
 ```